wanderinganalyst/purp/TESTING_SUMMARY.md

 ## Overview

-Complete testing infrastructure for the BecauseImStuck Flask application with 100+ tests covering:
+Complete testing infrastructure for the Purp Flask application with 100+ tests covering:
 - ✅ Unit tests for all Python modules
 - ✅ Integration tests for all routes
 - ✅ End-to-end tests for HTML forms and workflows